ganeshdanuri/DSA-in-JS/README.md

 ## Introduction

 Understanding data structures and algorithms is crucial for any software developer.
 Whether you're a beginner or an experienced programmer, this repository aims to provide clear and concise implementations of essential data structures and algorithms using JavaScript.

+## Solutions

+The solutions are categorized based on the problem difficulty and type.
+Here's an overview of the categories:

+- **Easy Problems**: Solutions to problems classified as easy difficulty on LeetCode.
+- **Medium Problems**: Solutions to problems classified as medium difficulty on LeetCode.
+- **Hard Problems**: Solutions to problems classified as hard difficulty on LeetCode.

+Each problem solution includes the problem description, the implemented solution in JavaScript, explanations of the approach used, and any relevant tips or insights.

 ## Data Structures